On a Saturday afternoon in late January, I turn off Interstate 74 onto Indiana highway 101.

 Shooter, the town drunk and father of a player, bummed change for a living but still remembered much about “the greatest game ever invented.”
-He was given a chance to help the team by Coach Dale, despite the concern of the town and Shooter’s son.
+Coach Dale gave him a chance to help the team, despite the concern of the towns people and Shooter’s son.

 Jimmy Chitwood, the best player in town, avoided the game while he mourned the passing of the old coach who was like a father to him.
 When he saw the stern, tough love tactics instilled into the team by Coach Dale, he returned to the game he loved.

 Myra Fleener, who looked after Jimmy, was afraid that he would only know success in Hickory and be stuck there.
 She herself was stuck in Hickory, caring for her family.